 During the long run of the BBBA series, Brock Hanke and I were blessed with readers who were both loyal and indulgent?more than that, they were pretty darned smart.
 While they were interested in information about the season just past and the season to come?one aspect of the book’s subject matter?they also responded to the historical content accompanying the more topical material.
 We’d often get interesting notes written on the back of an envelope or an order form?communications that would send us off on some area of research that we hadn’t thought of previously.

 That tradition was continued in 2001, and one of the examples of this comes from long-time BBBA reader Duane Thomas, who has bought enough copies of BBBA and its predecessors over the past dozen years to remember our fixation with "walkmen"?that special breed of batters who know how to keep their bats on their shoulders.

 Duane wrote in this year with the following question:

-"If I had the following batting order for 162 games, how many runs would
+"If I had the following batting order for 162 games, how many runs would my team score?

 1. Eddie Stanky 2b (1945)

 Now before I go on to try and answer this question for Duane, I urge all of you out there reading to stop right where you are, go to the primer "add a comment" option (one of the things that makes this site unique, I might add?), and choose between a) and e).

 I think we can safely say that f) would also be the case, since we have the largest collection of true "walkmen" in one lineup here.
 A "true" walkman is a batter who draws walks on his batting eye, not on his fearsomeness at the plate.
 Babe Ruth, Ted Williams and Frank Thomas are all "walkmen," but something close to half their walks occur because pitchers are afraid to give them a good ball to hit.